39th Independent Spirit Awards

 The 39th Film Independent Spirit Awards, honoring the best independent films and television series of 2023, were presented by Film Independent on February 25, 2024.
 The ceremony took place at the Santa Monica Pier in Santa Monica, California, and was hosted by American actress and comedian Aidy Bryant.
-For the second year in a row, the ceremony was streamed live on the YouTube channels of both IMDb and Film Independent, among other social platforms.
+For the second year in a row, the ceremony was streamed live on the YouTube channels of both IMDb and Film Independent, among other social media platforms.

 The nominations were announced live via YouTube on December 5, 2023, by actors Joel Kim Booster and Natalie Morales.
-American Fiction, May December, and Past Lives led the film nominations with five each, followed by The Holdovers and Passages with four apiece; for the television categories, I'm a Virgo and The Last of Us received the most nominations with four each.
+American Fiction, May December, and Past Lives led the film nominations, with five each, followed by The Holdovers and Passages with four apiece.
+For the television categories, I'm a Virgo and The Last of Us received the most nominations with four each.

 The grant recipients of the Emerging Filmmakers Awards were announced on January 6, 2024.

-Changes
+Expansion

 This year, Film Independent added a new category: Best Breakthrough Performance in a New Scripted Series.
-This move evens the number of performance categories for film and TV; three on the film side (Best Lead Performance, Best Supporting Performance, and Best Breakthrough Performance) and three on the television side (Best Lead Performance in a New Scripted Series, Best Supporting Performance in a New Scripted Series, and now Best Breakthrough Performance in a New Scripted Series).
+The move evens the number of performance categories for film and television; three on the film side (Best Lead Performance, Best Supporting Performance, and Best Breakthrough Performance) and three on the television side (Best Lead Performance in a New Scripted Series, Best Supporting Performance in a New Scripted Series, and Best Breakthrough Performance in a New Scripted Series).